 Environmental health and safety specialists protect the military community through programs to ensure that military facilities and food supplies are free of disease, germs, and other hazardous conditions.
 These specialists identify, research, and mitigate occupational and environmental health hazards and risks that may negatively impact health, human performance, and environmental health quality.
-They manage programs related to communicable disease control and prevention, food safety and defense, sanitary compliance, occupational health and safety, hazardous material control, and public health contingency response.
-They also assess Chemical, Biological, Radiological and Nuclear safety.Explore this career outside the military
+They manage programs related to communicable disease control and prevention, food safety, sanitary compliance, occupational health and safety, hazardous material control, and public health contingency response.
+They also assess Chemical, Biological, Radiological, and Nuclear safety.Explore this career outside the Military

 Environmental health specialists work indoors while inspecting food facilities and buildings.
 They work outdoors while inspecting waste disposal facilities and field camps.